dgarcia-riq/puppet-ansible/README.md

   * Debian 8
   * Debian 9
   * Fedora 26
+  * Oracle Linux
+  * RedHat

+## Development
+Puppet modules on the Puppet Forge are open projects, and community contributions are essential for keeping them great.
+Please follow our guidelines when contributing changes.

+For more information, see our [module contribution guide.](https://github.com/otherskins/puppet-ansible/blob/master/CONTRIBUTING.md)

 ## Contributors
 * Edgar Silva - <edgarsilva948@gmail.com>
 * Vincius Xavier - <viniciusxavierbove@gmail.com>